pyronear/pyro-envdev/README.md

 make stop
 ```

+### More images in the Reoling Dev Camera

+you need to create a directory data/images before launching the env, with the images inside :)

 This Docker Compose setup provides a comprehensive development environment for working with Pyronear's API and supporting services.